 Do you primarily hunt deer sized game at ranges less than 200 yards?
 All three cartridges will work extremely well under those conditions and there is very little difference between them at short range.
 Go with the .450 Bushmaster if you want a bolt-action rifle or a wider variety of hunting ammo to choose from.

 Do you want to hunt larger game animals like elk, moose, or brown bear?
 Once again, all of these cartridges will work at short range, but I’d personally lean towards the .458 SOCOM here because Barnes produces their 300gr TTSX bullet specifically for that cartridge.
 That’s an outstanding bullet and can be counted on to get the job done if you place your shot correctly.
+All that said, all three cartridges are on the light side for cape buffalo hunting, so use them for that task at your own risk.

 Even though they have slightly different pros and cons, the .450 Bushmaster, .458 SOCOM, and .50 Beowulf are all great rifle cartridges, particularly for hunters fond of the AR platform.
 While the differences between them (450 Bushmaster vs 458 SOCOM vs 50 Beowulf) are relatively large in a few areas, they’re all good choices for a wide range of hunting tasks.